valueflows/valueflows/mkdocs/docs/specification/uml.md

 #### vf:Process

 This section talks about operational processes, see below for higher level processes.
 Process can exist both in the Plan and Observation Layers, or either one.
 If it is planned, then observed as an actual process, it remains the same Process.
-So it can input or output Commitments, and/or input or output EconomicEvents.
+So it can have input or output Commitments, and/or input or output EconomicEvents.
 It can also have input or output Intents, if all or some of its flows are not committed, but are intended to happen.
 Processes are usually (but not required to be) planned within a Plan.
 A Process can be based on a ProcessSpecification or not.

 #### vf:ProcessSpecification